 - Prescription medications.

-- Services and equipment for rehabilitation and rehabilitation.
+- Services and equipment for rehabilitation.

 - Services for laboratories.